 The proposed Sigma Delta modulator architecture and existing Sigma Delta modulator are synthesized for FPGA technology (FPGA Vertex-IV).
 Both designs are described by Verilog -a Hardware Description Language (HDL) (Thomas D. E., et al 2002).
 These Verilog codes are synthesized by Xilinx ISE software for FPGA synthesis and implementation.
 Xilinx ISE (integrated software environment) controls all aspects of the development flow.

-Project Navigator is a graphical interface for users to access software tools and relevant files associated with a project.
-In the Synthesis process after checking the syntax of the code, ISE generates Synthesis Reports, RTL Schematic diagram and Technology schematic of the proposed scheme and finally produced the bit stream for FPGA implementation.
+Fig.8a Snapshot of all the components of Sigma Delta Modulation without applying LMS algorithm proposed scheme and finally produced the bit stream for FPGA implementation.
 These synthesis results are very helpful to explore the architectural design implementations and validity of the proposed architecture.
 The Snapshots of RTL Schematic of Sigma Delta modulators (without and with applying LMS algorithm) are shown in Fig.8a & Fig.8b.